-When the heat can’t be beat
+When the heat can’t be beat: Americans just try to live with it

 The merciless Texas heat is literally moving the ground beneath people’s feet, as parched soils shift and cause hundreds of water main breaks in cities like Fort Worth.
 The state’s power grid, which plunged millions into freezing darkness after a 2021 winter storm, is straining to avoid rolling blackouts as demand surges.

 And it’s not just the heat.
 Plumes of wildfire smoke are staining skies across the West.
 In California, the Oak fire charred more than 18,000 acres near Yosemite National Park over the past week, while Northern Arizona is grappling with a one-two punch of wildfires followed by destructive floods, which have ripped apart burned-out ponderosa forests.

 In the drought-stricken Southwest, thirsty bobcats are even venturing out of the desert and into people’s backyards, searching for water.

 When summer rains finally do arrive, they come in the form of record-breaking floods, like the one that devoured roads in Yellowstone National Park, or a storm that dumped two months’ worth of rain on St. Louis in just six hours.
 The storms in Missouri this week turned highways into canals and killed at least one person.

-Not to mention that lifeguard shortages have closed pools in many cities, the resurgent threat of COVID has made hanging out at the mall or movie theater an increasingly risky proposition, and you can’t even balm your woes with a Choco Taco anymore.
+Not to mention that lifeguard shortages have closed pools in many cities, the resurgent threat of COVID has made hanging out at the mall or movie theater an increasingly risky proposition, and you can’t even balm your woes with a Choco Taco ice-cream treat anymore.

 The most vulnerable are often older people, the homeless and low-income people who cannot afford the power bills to cool themselves, or live in apartments where landlords don’t keep air-conditioning in good repair.
 They have no safe quarter this summer.